taufek/dockery/README.md

 If you wish to have different place to hold your projects you'll have to change that entry.

+`ruby` workspace has 2 versions of `volume` mapping; `linux` and `mac`.
+This is because for Mac, it requires performance boost with Docker Sync.
+Refer to [Mac-Specific Setup](#mac-specific-setup) for more details.
+Basically copy either `docker-compose.linux.yml` or `docker-compose.mac.yml` to `docker-compose.override.yml` in order to get your `ruby` workspace volumes mapped to your host machine.

 <a name="create-a-project"></a>
 ### Create a Project